-- 110. All appointments will be conditional on satisfactory completion of the necessary pre-appointment checks.
-These checks seek to identify whether there is anything that would make the candidate an unsuitable appointment for working with children or as a teacher. - 111.
-When appointing new staff, the school will complete the following checks: - Verify the candidate's identity e.g. checking the name and birth date on a birth certificate and verifying any name changes. - Obtain an enhanced DBS certificate (via the applicant) and, for candidates engaging in regulated activity, barred list information - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available - Where it has been deemed necessary, obtain an enhanced DBS check with children's barred list information. - Verify the person's right to work in the UK - Make further checks on any individual who has lived or worked outside the UK - Verify professional qualifications, as appropriate - Ensure that appropriate checks are carried out to ensure that individuals employed to work in Reception classes, or in wraparound care for children up to the age of 8, are not disqualified from working in these settings under the 2018 Childcare Disqualification Regulations. - For those in management, trustee or governor roles, a section 128 check will be carried out - 112.
-The recruitment panel will ensure any candidate employed to carry out teaching work is not subject to a prohibition order or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012. - 113.
+- 113. All appointments will be conditional on satisfactory completion of the necessary preappointment checks.
+These checks seek to identify whether there is anything that would make the candidate an unsuitable appointment for working with children or as a teacher. - 114.
+When appointing new staff, each school will complete the following checks:

+- Verify the candidate's identity e.g. checking the name and birth date on a birth certificate and verifying any name changes. - Obtain an enhanced DBS certificate (via the applicant) and, for candidates engaging in regulated activity, barred list information - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available - Where it has been deemed necessary, obtain an enhanced DBS check with children's barred list information. - Verify the person's right to work in the UK - Make further checks on any individual who has lived or worked outside the UK - Verify professional qualifications, as appropriate. - Check individuals taking up management positions are not subject to a section 128 direction. - Ensure that an applicant to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State - Ensure that appropriate checks are carried out to ensure that individuals employed to work in Reception classes, or in wraparound care for children up to the age of 8, are not disqualified from working in these settings under the 2018 Childcare Disqualification Regulations. - For those in management, trustee or governor roles, a section 128 check will be carried out - 115.
+The recruitment panel will ensure any candidate employed to carry out teaching work is not subject to a prohibition order or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012. - 116.
 The recruitment panel will assess all cases fairly and on an individual basis.
-Where a decision has been made not to appoint somebody because of their conviction(s), it will be clearly documented to enable the school a chance to defend its decision if challenged.

-- 114. The school will consider the following when assessing any disclosure information on a DBS certificate: - The seriousness and relevance to the post which they have applied to - How long ago the offence occurred - The country where the offence occurred - Whether it was a one-off incident or a history of incidents - The circumstances around and at the time of the incident - Whether the individual accepted responsibility for what happened - Whether the offence has been decriminalised - 115.
-If the school has reason to believe that an individual is barred, it is an offence under section 9 of the Safeguarding Vulnerable Groups Act (SVGA) 2006 for the school to allow the individual to carry out any form of regulated activity. - 116.
-Checks for all prohibitions, directions, sanctions and restrictions will be carried out by using the secure access portal on the Teacher Services' web page. - 117.
-There is no requirement to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, in the three months prior to their appointment, the candidate has worked: - In a school in England in a post which brought them into regular contact with children or young people; or - In any post in a school since 12 May 2006 which did not bring the person into regular contact with children or young persons.
+Where a decision has been made not to appoint somebody because of their conviction(s), it will be clearly documented to enable the school a chance to defend its decision if challenged. - 117.
+The school will consider the following when assessing any disclosure information on a DBS certificate: - The seriousness and relevance to the post which they have applied to - How long ago the offence occurred - The country where the offence occurred - Whether it was a one-off incident or a history of incidents - The circumstances around and at the time of the incident - Whether the individual accepted responsibility for what happened - Whether the offence has been decriminalised - 118.
+The school will also consider the incident in the context of the Teachers' Standards and Teacher misconduct guidance, if the applicant is applying for a teaching post. - 119.
+If the school has reason to believe that an individual is barred, it is an offence under section 9 of the Safeguarding Vulnerable Groups Act (SVGA) 2006 for the school to allow the individual to carry out any form of regulated activity. - 120.
+Checks for all prohibitions, directions, sanctions and restrictions will be carried out by using the secure access portal on the Teacher Services' web page.

+- 121. There is no requirement to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, in the three months prior to their appointment, the candidate has worked: - In a school in England in a post which brought them into regular contact with children or young people; or - In any post in a school since 12 May 2006 which did not bring the person into regular contact with children or young persons.